 Fossa Method

-I never intended to create a method, a philosophy, or a formal system of ideas.
-I was simply trying to understand questions that felt unfinished.
+Originally, I had no intention of creating a method, a philosophy, or a worldview.
+I was simply trying to understand questions that seemed incomplete.

-Over time, I noticed that these problems were not unique to fish pathology.
-They appear in science, engineering, medicine, education, management, and everyday life.
+Over time, it became clear that these problems were not limited to fish pathology.
+They appear in science, education, engineering, medicine, management, and everyday life.
 Very often, the disagreement is not about facts but about the way people think.
 Not about what is known, but about how conclusions are reached.

-Gradually, a set of principles emerged—principles that I kept applying while working with aquatic animals, analyzing data, reading scientific literature, and building explanations.
+Gradually, a set of principles emerged—principles that I repeatedly use when working with aquatic organisms, analyzing data, reading scientific literature, and building explanations.
 That collection of principles eventually became known as the Fossa Method.

 I. Observation